This is probably going to seem extremely basic to some people, but I think it’s a very useful technique that many SQL developers might not know about.

 The first thing I’m going to do is define the table in SQL.
 I’m going to write the create table statement in Excel, so that my entire script will be in one place.
 So in cell M2, I’m going to write:

-create table dbo.NbaStandings (Id integer identity,TimePeriod varchar(100), Conference varchar(50), Division varchar(50), Team varchar(50), Wins integer, Losses integer, WinPercent decimal(4, 3), GamesBack decimal(10, 2), ConfRecord varchar(10), DivRecord varchar(10), HomeRecord varchar(10), RoadRecord varchar(10), Last10 varchar(5), Streak varchar(5));
+create table dbo.NbaStandings (Id integer identity,TimePeriod varchar(100), Conference varchar(50), Division varchar(50), Team varchar(50), Wins integer, Losses integer, WinPercent decimal(4, 3), GamesBack decimal(10, 2), ConfRecord varchar(10), DivRecord varchar(10), HomeRecord varchar(10), RoadRecord varchar(10), Last10 varchar(5), Streak varchar(5)); The column definitions are derived from the data, of course.
+That’s the easy part.

 Insert the Data, Part 1